jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

             </activiti:executionListener>
         </extensionElements>
     </sequenceFlow>

-Listing 2: Sequence flow with an execution listener that runs Alfresco JavaScript

 You can see that the event I'm hooking into is “start” and the class I'm executing is an out-of-the-box class called ScriptExecutionListener.
 The